OSI 7-Layer Model

 Full overview

+Hands-on courses ship a multi-lab sequence building a TCP stack from scratch in C++, building an SDN controller, or running a graduate seminar on Internet architecture with paper discussions.
 The abstractions stack so deep that students often lose track of which layer a problem actually lives at: a slow web page can be DNS latency (application), TCP slow-start (transport), routing convergence (network), Wi-Fi retransmission (data link), or physical layer interference.
 The assessment landscape is roughly 70-30 projects over written exams.

-Project grading uses lab-specific autograders (CS144 has a pcap-based test harness that compares packet output byte-for-byte against a reference implementation; CS168 grades routing convergence on synthetic topologies in Mininet).
+Project grading uses lab-specific autograders (a pcap-based test harness that compares packet output byte-for-byte against a reference implementation; routing convergence graded on synthetic topologies in Mininet).
 Written exam questions tend to focus on protocol design tradeoffs (UDP vs TCP for a given workload, link-state vs distance-vector for a given network), packet capture decoding, and quantitative analysis (computing throughput from window size and RTT, computing buffer-bloat from queue depth and link capacity).
-CSHH tutor matching for this subject draws from CS graduates with packet-capture and Wireshark fluency, plus C++ depth for the CS144 implementation work, plus Python depth for scapy-based protocol scripting.
+CSHH tutor matching for this subject draws from CS graduates with packet-capture and Wireshark fluency, plus C++ depth for the TCP-stack implementation work, plus Python depth for scapy-based protocol scripting.

 Our tutors deliver protocol implementations with packet-level traces from Wireshark or tcpdump, socket code that handles partial reads and writes correctly, routing implementations with convergence proofs, and security analysis with attack-and-defense walkthroughs.

-Languages supported: C (for socket programming and kernel-level work), C++ (for CS144 TCP-in-the-large), Python (for protocol scripting with scapy), JavaScript (for HTTP and WebSocket clients).
+Languages supported: C (for socket programming and kernel-level work), C++ (for TCP-in-the-large), Python (for protocol scripting with scapy), JavaScript (for HTTP and WebSocket clients).

 Where Students Get Stuck